thearn/webcam-pulse-detector/README.md

 computer's webcam.

-Inspired by reviewing recent work on Eulerian Video Magnification (http://people.csail.mit.edu/mrub/vidmag/), with motivation to implement in python-opencv based on some previous efforts (such as https://github.com/mossblaser/HeartMonitor).
+Inspired by reviewing recent work on Eulerian Video Magnification (http://people.csail.mit.edu/mrub/vidmag/), with motivation to implement something comparable in python-opencv based on a few previous efforts (such as https://github.com/mossblaser/HeartMonitor).

-Processing is implemented within an openMDAO assembly to facilitate rapid redesigns of the real-time analysis, and simple embedding into a python application.
+Data processing is implemented within an openMDAO assembly to facilitate rapid prototyping/redesign of the real-time analysis, and simple embedding into a python application.

 Requirements:
 ---------------